QuanEstimation/QuanEstimation/docs/guide/guide_Compopt.md

     contains control. `ctrl_bound` is an array with two elements representing the lower and upper bound of the control coefficients, respectively.
 The default value of `ctrl_bound= missing` which means the control coefficients are in the regime $[-\infty,\infty]$.
+    `seed` is the random seed which can ensure the reproducibility of results.

     The objective function of `SCopt()` can be chosen as `QFIM_obj()` (default), `CFIM_obj()` and `HCRB_obj()` for the corresponding objective functions are QFI ($\mathrm{Tr}(W\mathcal{F}^